 How Cybersecurity Impacts Business Continuity Planning and Disaster Recovery

 Business continuity is like water.
 It is critical to successfully function, yet it is something we take for granted most of the time.
 But when it’s unavailable, our dependencies surface and the impacts are crippling.
 Two serious business continuity planning and disaster recovery threats that businesses face are cyberattacks and data breaches.
-As a result, smart companies dedicate resources, time and talent to strategic planning and redundancy measures to avoid disruptions.
+The FBI’s Internet Crime Report shared that there was a record-breaking 847,376 complaints with potential losses of more than $6.9 billion in 2021.
+It’s clear that cybersecurity risk is business risk.
+As a result, smart companies dedicate resources, time, and talent to strategic planning and redundancy measures to avoid disruptions.

 Since cyberattacks and data breaches don’t look as if they will slow down any time soon, they should be two of the most important threats to address when undertaking business continuity planning and disaster recovery strategy development.
-Here are a few things to include in a strong business continuity plan:
+We’ll share some of the cybersecurity considerations to include in a strong business continuity plan.

 Business Continuity Planning and Disaster Recovery Tips